Outdoor Pens & Runs for Tortoises

 If you use wire netting with large gaps, like chicken wire, on the bottom of the outdoor pen and your tortoise is an energetic digger (Stars are not), be sure to put a thick layer of dirt on top of it.
 Otherwise your tortoise may dig down to the wire mesh and get caught in the netting.

-For babies, the Ware Premium+ Backyard Hutch (pic) small animal pen could be used as a secure, temporary outdoor enclosure.
-It can be placed on a grassy area to provide natural grazing.
-For safety, stake it down if your tortoise is an avid digger.
-The pen size is 53.5" x 24.5" x 21" providing a 1,311 sq in ground / floor area.
+For little babies, the Ware Premium+ Backyard Hutch (pic) small animal pen could be used as a daytime outdoor enclosure.
+It can be placed on the ground soil or in a weedy area to allow natural grazing.
+The total pen size is 53.5" x 24.5" x 21" high, including the handles.
+The actual pen size is about 45" x 24" providing the same ground area as the Pawhut pen below.
+The Ware pen has two access doors, a wire door in the run and a wood door in the hut.

 Many people like to build their own tortoise pens and houses from scratch, but not everyone has the interest, time, space, or tools to do so.
 Or the big truck to haul the building materials home in the first place. :O)